influencer marketing instagram

 Taking the next steps

-Before you approach influencers, do your research on the type of person you are looking for (and to save yourself hours of time in the search, definitely take a look at the long list of influencers here to help you quicken that process).
+Before you approach influencers, do your research on the type of person you are looking for to ensure they have followers who are genuine potential customers (and to save yourself hours of time in the search, definitely take a look at the long list of influencers here to help you quicken that process).
 Get together a great shortlist of people before you start approaching them.
 And make sure you have a clear plan of action for how you are going to tempt these influencers either with a fee, commission or shoutout swap.

 Bonus Tip – How to Build Your First Sales Funnel